-For more information regarding student clubs, student government/ ASMC and student organizations, contact the Office of Student Activities and Campus Life located in Building R, Room 124, or call (510) 436-2535.
+For more information regarding student clubs, student government/ASMC and student organizations, contact the Office of Student Activities and Campus Life located in Building R, Room 124, or email mc-studentactivities@peralta.edu.

 Student ID Card: Upon admission into the Peralta Community College District, new students are entitled to one student ID card from one of the district colleges at no cost; thereafter, a replacement fee of \$5.00 is charged.
 A student ID card is issued after a student is enrolled in at least one Merritt College course and fees have been paid.
-Students must bring a current class schedule printout and a current California driver's license or photo ID to the Student Activities Office to receive an ID card.
-The student ID card is important because it will be used to access various resources, such as tutoring, the library, financial aid assistance, and other services.
+Students must bring a current class schedule printout and a current California driver's license or photo ID to the Office of Student Activities and Campus Life to receive an ID card.
+The student ID card is important because it is used to access various resources, such as tutoring, the library, financial aid assistance, and other services.